-I have been involved in 3D printing for the best part of 9 years now.
-I am currently leading a printing service for the Mech Eng undergraduates at Imperial, where I am going to start a mini lecture series to share my experience with any keen students.
-My current personal printer at home is a Prusa MK3S+, which is an absolute workhorse of a machine!
+I have been involved in 3D printing for around 10 years now.
+I am currently leading a printing service for the Mech Eng undergraduates at Imperial, where I had a mini lecture series on introductory 3D printing and currently act as an advisor to student projects.
+My current personal printer at home is a Prusa MK3S, which is an absolute workhorse of a machine!

 My passion for the technology started in primary school with an amazing Design and Technology (and Magic) teacher, and a lecture I gave in Year 6 about the subject.
 I started saving there and then for my very own 3D printer, a Geeetech A10M, which I was lucky enough to buy 4 years later in 2020.
 It was perfect for keeping my 'innovative juices' flowing during the otherwise boring lockdown, and it was then that I first came to understand and love the iterative design process.